“I can’t study French. I’m way too busy.”

 Every vocabulary word you find on FluentU is accompanied by audio, whether you’re hearing it spoken in a video, hovering over it for a definition in the captions or typing it into a blank in one of many quiz exercises used to test your knowledge.

-Not only do you never have to guess at the pronunciation of a word, but you’re able to start learning French with interactive, real-world videos and audio right away regardless of your level—and with selections like movie trailers, music videos, news, vlogs and inspiring talks, you’re bound to find something that interests you!
+Not only do you never have to guess at the pronunciation of a word, but you’re able to start learning French with interactive, real-world videos and audio right away regardless of your level.
+Sign up for a free trial now to see what videos interest you!

 For those who already have something of a base in French, Lawless French is here for you.
 It’s a little more useful for those who want to practice listening comprehension, because the website is a directory of French listening practice audio for learners at all levels.
 Download, sync to your device and practice French listening whenever headphones are available!